 Unlock Protocol is essentially a factory smart contract that allows entities to create their own contracts; supporting the monetization of their work via issued tokens.

 Around these core contracts we have built a suit of components to test hypothesis regarding interest and usability.
 Ethereum's test and main nets are publicly readable, and depending on the given use case it may be worthwhile to request data from the node directly.
-However it maybe more prudent to read from a much faster cache.
-So we created a subgraph allowing us to quickly provided the most relevant data to our proof of concept and ultimately update some of our other components to leverage the subgraph as well.
+However it may be more prudent to read from a much faster cache.
+So we created a subgraph allowing us to quickly provide the most relevant data to our proof of concept and ultimately update some of our other components to leverage the subgraph as well.

 Our entities: Locks, Keys, and Key Holders